bronson/vim-update-bundles/README.md

 ## Specifying Plugins

 vim-update-bundles reads the plugins you want to be installed from your ~/.vimrc.
+Here are the directives it recognizes:

 #### Bundle:

-Any line of the format '" Bundle: URL [REV]' (not case sensitive) will be interpreted as a bundle to download.
-URL is to a git repository, and REV is an optional refspec (git branch, tag, or sha1).
-This allows you to follow a branch or lock the bundle to a specific version, i.e.:
+Any line of the format '" Bundle: _URL_ _[REV]_' (not case sensitive) will be interpreted as a bundle to download.  _URL_ is to a git repository, and _REV_ is an optional refspec (git branch, tag, or sha1).
+This allows you to follow a branch or lock the bundle to a specific tag or commit, i.e.:

+    " Bundle: git://github.com/tpope/vim-endwise.git v1.0
-    " Bundle: git://github.com/scrooloose/nerdtree.git 4.0.0
+    " Bundle: git://github.com/tpope/vim-endwise.git 780fa5603

-To update to 4.0.1, just change your vimrc and vim-update-bundles again.

 #### Bundle Commands: